Head, Conduct Risk

 • Develop and execute the conduct risk strategy, aligned with the bank’s vision, values and regulatory obligations.

-• Ensure there is a robust framework to identify, monitor, and mitigate risks associated with individual and institutional conduct, aligned with business strategies and risk appetite.
+• Ensure there is a robust framework in place for identification, monitoring, and mitigation of the risks associated with individual and institutional conduct.
+Ensure this is aligned with business strategies and risk appetite.

-• Influence senior leaders to prioritise conduct considerations in decision making.
+• Influence the Bank’s senior leaders to prioritise conduct considerations in decision making.

-• Anticipate emerging regulatory trends and market developments; lead on consultation papers and regulatory responses related to Conduct, including non-financial misconduct.
+• Anticipate emerging regulatory trends and market developments across our footprint to adapt bank’s conduct risk approach.
+Lead on consultation papers and regulatory responses related to Conduct, including non-financial misconduct.

 • Ensure the Group Code of Conduct and Ethics aligns with the Bank’s values.

-• Champion a ‘tone from the top’ approach to embed ethical behaviour and fair outcomes across the organisation.
+• Champion ‘tone from the top’ approach to embed ethical behaviour and fair outcomes into all layers of the organisation.

 Business

-• Apply deep understanding of Group policies and processes and awareness of the business, economic and market environment to support the Bank’s strategy.
+• Use a deep understanding of the Group’s policies and processes, and awareness of the wider business, economic and market environment to support implementation of the Bank’s strategy.

 • Partner with business leaders to ensure conduct risk is understood, actively managed and embedded.

-• Design and implement control frameworks that enable good conduct and compliance to become a strategic advantage.
+• Drive business enablement through the effective and creative design of control frameworks so that good conduct and compliance becomes a strategic advantage.

-• Develop and deliver regular training and communications to stakeholders at country, regional and business/function levels.
+• Develop and deliver regular training and/or communications to country, regional and business/function stakeholders as required.

-• Engage with industry forums on conduct matters, positioning the Bank as a leader in responsible business practices.
+• Lead engagement with industry forums on conduct matters, positioning the Bank as a leader in responsible business practices.

-• Support Senior Managers and business leaders on serious misconduct cases, including advice on Individual and Senior Management Conduct Rules and regulatory notifications/updates.
+• Support Senior Managers and business leaders on cases involving serious misconduct.
+This includes advice on the Individual and Senior Management Conduct Rules, impact on Fitness and Propriety, and any regulatory notifications/updates required.

 Processes

-• Maintain the Conduct Risk Management Standard and Group Supervision Standard to ensure core requirements are in place.
+• Maintain the Conduct Risk Management Standard and Group Supervision Standard to ensure core requirements to manage conduct risk are set.

-• Partner with first and second lines of defence to embed standards in business processes and provide advice on preventing misconduct.
+• Partner with key stakeholders across the first and second lines of defence to embed standards in business processes and provide advice on processes to ensure they are designed to prevent misconduct.

-• Uplift and maintain conduct analytics, ensuring clear metrics and forward-looking indicators for proactive interventions.
+• Uplift and maintain the Group’s capabilities in respect of conduct analytics (including uplift and maintenance of the conduct dashboard), ensuring clear and consistent metrics for monitoring conduct with forward-looking indicators for proactive interventions.

-• Ensure Group Code of Conduct and Ethics aligns with values and supports annual attestation.
+• Responsible for ensuring the Group Code of Conduct and Ethics aligns with the bank’s values and is suitable for the annual attestation.

-• Oversee training and awareness programmes, including Global Conduct Week.
+• Oversee training and awareness programmes to build capability and accountability across the organisation, including leading Global Conduct Week.

 People & Talent

-• Provide leadership and accountability for team members.
+• Leadership and functional responsibility for team members.

-• Lead with examples, shaping culture and collaborating with risk and control partners.
+• Lead through example and build the appropriate culture and values.
+Set tone and expectations in collaboration with risk and control partners.

-• Embed CFCR standards and a Here for good culture across the Bank.
+• Promote the CFCR standards within the Bank and embed a Here for Good culture and the Group Code of Conduct and Ethics.

-• Assess and develop team competency to meet CFCR risk management needs.
+• Assess competency and skill of the team to align with CFCR risk management demands.

 Risk Management

-• Own and maintain the Bank’s Conduct Risk Framework for both employee behaviour and institutional decision making.
+• Own and maintain the Bank’s Conduct Risk Framework, covering employee behaviours and institutional decision making.

-• Define and monitor Conduct Risk Appetite, including metrics and escalation triggers.
+• Define and monitor the Bank’s Conduct Risk Appetite, including metrics, thresholds and escalation triggers.

-• Oversee conduct risk identification, assessment and control effectiveness reviews across all geographies.
+• Oversee conduct risk identification, assessment and control effectiveness reviews across all business lines and geographies.

-• Lead early identification and remediation of conduct risks; ensure lessons are embedded.
+• Drive early identification and remediation of conduct risks, ensuring lessons learned are embedded.

-• Lead thematic reviews and deep dives; report findings to senior management and the Board.
+• Lead thematic reviews and deep dives into high-risk areas, reporting findings and recommendations to senior management and the Board.

-• Collaborate with Risk Management Insights and Reporting to ensure robust MI for Conduct risk and regulatory reporting.
+• Lead work with Risk Management Insights and Reporting under FFG to ensure comprehensive MI for Conduct risk to support oversight and regulatory reporting.

-• Support Audit/Assurance reviews related to Conduct Risk as required.
+• Support Audit/Assurance reviews relating to Conduct Risk at region or global level, as required.

-• Perform horizon scanning of regulatory updates impacting Conduct Risk and provide guidance on interpretation and application.
+• Perform horizon scanning of legislative or regulatory updates affecting Conduct Risk; provide advice on interpretation and application of regulatory expectations, laws, best practices and policies.

 Governance

-• Provide input into governance forums; ensure conduct risk is discussed and actioned; report risks to senior management and risk committees.
+• Provide input into governance forums and ensure conduct risk is discussed and actioned; ensure key Conduct risks are reported to senior management and risk committees.

-• Drive awareness of regulatory framework and expectations relevant to the role.
+• Drive awareness of regulatory framework and requirements relevant to the role.

-• Lead updates to the Board and Senior Management on conduct risk profile and strategic priorities.
+• Lead updates to the Board and Senior Management on the conduct risk profile, trends, and strategic priorities.

-• Ensure conduct-related policies are current and effectively implemented across markets.
+• Ensure all conduct-related policies are current, clear and effectively implemented across markets.

 • Maintain oversight of remedial actions from regulatory findings, audits and investigations.

-• Develop Conduct communications on control enhancements, lessons learned, etc.
+• Develop Conduct communications relevant to the Group (control enhancements, lessons learned, etc.).

-• Represent CFCR as a Member of the Conduct Rules Forum, advising on potential Individual Conduct Rule Breaches.
+• Represent CFCR as a Member of the Conduct Rules Forum, providing advice on potential Individual Conduct Rule Breaches.

 Regulatory & Business Conduct